snowan/AI-trending-topics-crawler-and-publisher/README.md

 **Key Features:**
 - Crawls trending AI topics and categorizes them (e.g., AI prompts, AI agents, AI MCP servers, AI models, AI resources)
+- **Only includes X posts (tweets) as sources if they have more than 500 likes or more than 20 retweets**
 - Summarizes and formats results in both JSON and Markdown
 - Saves daily newsletters in `AI-newsletter/` with date-based filenames
 - Publishes newsletters to your GitHub repository (requires credentials)